Upper and Lower Back Pain Treatment Brisbane

 - Associated with sharp, stabbing burning or cold sensations and perhaps numbness, tingling or weakness.

-Lower back pain treatment options
+Lower back pain excercises and treatment options in Brisbane

 The goals of lower back pain treatment are to relieve pain, improve musculoskeletal function, reduce time away from work and also to develop pain management strategies through education.
 Seeking preventative treatment early can help minimise the development of chronic lower back pain, which accounts for most of the health care costs related to low back pain.